A butterfish on deck in a tote with ice, slushed down in sea water–it’s almost heaven.

 The Japanese also looked for a certain texture, a certain feeling.
 The best fish were the softest to touch.
 Maybe that’s where the butterfish’s name originated from; or maybe the name came from the sweet smell the fish have when freshly caught.
 Any fisherman who has caught big tows of them will fondly recall the smell they have–not fishy at all–and the brightness of their bodies lit up, a mass of silver, under the decklights.

-The peak butterfish run was from October into January.
+The peak butterfish run was from October into February.
 Point Judith, RI, fishermen made scores of money.
+It was a hot export fishery.
 Wealth was generated, both in the port and in the neighboring towns; in the local schools, at the real estate agencies, at the car lots.
+It didn’t last long, booms never do.